hsf-training/hsf-training-singularity-webpage/_episodes/09-instances.md

 singularity instance start centos_centos7.sif mycentos7
 ```
 In this example, the `.sif` is the image downloaded from Dockerhub, and `mycentos7` is the name that we have
 assigned to the instance.
-Instead of opening a shell session or executing a command, the container is running on
+Instead of opening a shell session or executing a command, the container is running in
 the background.

 Confirm that the instance is running using the `instance list` command